Consumer medicine information

 Hepatic impairment.

-Acalabrutinib is metabolized in the liver.
+Acalabrutinib is metabolised in the liver.
 In hepatic impairment studies, compared to subjects with normal liver function (n = 6), acalabrutinib exposure (AUC) was increased by 1.9-fold, 1.5-fold, and 5.3-fold in subjects with mild (n = 6) (Child-Pugh A), moderate (n = 6) (Child-Pugh B) and severe (n = 8) (Child-Pugh C) hepatic impairment, respectively.
 Based on a population PK analysis, no clinically relevant PK difference was observed in subjects with mild (n = 79) or moderate (n = 6) hepatic impairment (total bilirubin between 1.5 to 3 times the upper limit of normal [ULN] and any AST) relative to subjects with normal (n = 651) hepatic function (total bilirubin and AST within ULN).

 Drug interaction studies.